V-Jonas/README-file-practice/README.md

 --------------------------------------------------
 |Usage|
 ==================================================
-You symply put in yout texts and values which would make sense in context, and print out the character template.
+You simply put in yout texts and values which would make sense in context, and print out the character template.

 (Example)
 ==================================================